dreikanter/public-static/README.md

 * `-l` or `--logfile=LOGFILE` — save script output to log file.
 * `-h` or `--help` — show command line help.

-Configuration file:
+## Configuration file

 To avoid over-complicated command line syntax, main site building parameters intended to be kept in configuration file with an ordinary [RFC-822](http://tools.ietf.org/html/rfc822.html) compliant syntax.
 As it was mentioned already default section name is `builder` but a single configuration file could contain multiple sections for different web sites to be maintained.

-[TBD]
+* `pages_path` — path to the page files directory.
+* `static_path` — path to static resources (graphics, JS, CSS, etc) which should be copied to the generated website as is.
+JS and CSS files could be optionally minified (see details below).
+* `templates_path` — [mustache](http://mustache.github.com) templates directory path.
+* `build_path` — destination path where static website should be built.
+* `minify_css` — yes/no to enable or disable CSS minification.
+* `minify_js` — same thing for JavaScript.
+* `run_browser_cmd` — OS-specific command to open an URL with a web browser.
+Used during generated website preview.
+* `browser_opening_delay` — number of seconds between preview webserver start and browser execution.
+Default value is 2.0 and it's

+Example:

+	[ps]
+	pages_path = ./pages
+	static_path = ./static
+	build_path = ./www
+	templates_path = ./templates
+	minify_css = yes
+	minify_js = yes
+	run_browser_cmd = start {url}
+	browser_opening_delay = 2

+## Page file format

+title: Demo page
+ctime: 2012-06-05 13:49:38
+utime: 2012-06-05 13:49:38
+template: default

+# Hello world!

+Each page is a plain text/markdown file complemented with a basic metadata in header.
+The format is pretty straightforward.
+Here is a self explaining example:

+	title: Hello World!
+	ctime: 2012-06-05 13:49:38
+	utime: 2012-06-05 13:49:38
+	template: default

+	# Hello world!

+	The format is pretty straightforward.

+Few comments:

+* All header fields are optional and could omitted.
+But it's good to have at least a title for each page.
+* Template value will be transformed to `[templates_path]\[template_name].mustache.html` file name`.
+* All matadata parameters are available from templates.
+E.g. `{{title}}`.
+* Everything beneath the header is treated as page content.
+Template name for this section is `{{content}}`.